Azure-Samples/communication-services-web-calling-widget-hero/README.md

 <img src='./media/config-tutorial-screen.png' width='1000'>

 You have two different actions you can take when it comes to your `ResourceConnectionString`:
 - Federate the new Azure communication services resource with your teams tenant that is made as part of your deployment.
-Please see our [documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue) on how to do that.
+Please see our [documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue) on how to do that. **Work with your Teams admin if you have any questions about these docs**.
 - Replace the `ResourceConnectionString` value for the application in your [Azure Portal](https://ms.portal.azure.com/) with the connection string that is already federated with your desired Teams tenant.

-Next, you will need to replace in the Application settings the two Teams Calling Application placeholder values created by the deployment:
+Next, you will need to replace in the Application settings the two Teams Calling Application placeholder values created by the deployment.
+These values are the Resource account ID's that can be retrieved using [Microsoft graph](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue#find-object-id-for-call-queue):
 - `AutoAttendantId`
 - `CallQueueId`